BT40/OrtealPyBilling/README.md

 Orteal-PyBilling

-A simple billing app UNDER DEVELOPMENT
+A simple billing app UNDER DEVELOPMENT.

+Many things are broken.
+Exception handling not implemented yet.
+What works: Item, company, tax slabs company creation.
+Invoice creation to internal database works.
+Printing yet to be developed.

-This app is implementing GTK GUI Library, coding is done in python.
+This app is implementing GTK3 GUI Library, coding is done in python.

 Project started on 16 june 2020